Patterns available as Ravelry Downloads

 I am very pleased to finally be able to make this pattern available to all the crocheters who have ever wished they could crochet their own super-stretchy “magic” tube scarves that stretch every which way into hoods, cowls, even tube tops!
 The “magic” is in the combination of stitch, hook size, and yarn type.

-Crochet: Pillow, Animal Toy, Home - Other
+Crochet: Home - Other

 New updated & downloadable version!
 Pattern now includes instructions to crochet the forked tongue as shown in the photos.
-It’s now also formatted as a part of my DesigningVashti pattern line.
-I’ll be adding it to my pattern website when I figure out how to configure my shopping cart for free downloading :-)

 Crochet: Bracelet, Ring

-I call this a “superpattern” because it’s written for three different yarn weights in both US & UK/AUS terms, and includes design options.
+This pattern is written for three different yarn weights in both US & UK/AUS terms, and includes design options.
 (That’s why the yarn list looks long; not all are actually used for one cuff.)

 Crochet: Scarf